literalsands/dargen/README.md

 # Why Dargen?

-Dargen in a genetic algorithm focused on ease-of-use and magic.
+Dargen is a genetic algorithm focused on ease-of-use and magic.

   - Just create the decoder.
     - Supply arbitrarily shaped objects with functions.